rackerlabs/docs-developer-blog/_posts/2018-09-12-get-decked-out-for-docker.md

-Businesses compete to transform digitally, but most are restricted in some way or another from moving over to the cloud or to a new data center by existing applications or infrastructure,.
+Businesses compete to transform digitally, but most are restricted in some way or another from moving over to the cloud or to a new data center by existing applications or infrastructure.
 Docker&reg; comes to rescue and enables the independence of applications and infrastructure.
 It is the only container platform that addresses every application across the hybrid cloud.